Digitization in healthcare at a glance

 Digitization in healthcare – what is it?

-Digitization in healthcare is in full swing: People with statutory health insurance can store medical documents in the electronic patient record (ePA) and share them with doctors as desired.
+Digitization in healthcare is in full swing: with the ePA for all, everyone with statutory health insurance will receive an electronic patient record (ePA) from 2025 unless they object to having one set up.
+Some private health insurance providers are also offering their members an ePA.
 Health apps that support and complement the treatment of various health conditions are already available on prescription.
 Telemedical solutions can also make some of the physical visits to medical practices unnecessary.

 The following laws helped bring about particularly important progress in the digitization of healthcare: